Care Guide for the Tree Fern

 About the Tree Fern

-Tree Ferns.
+Tree.
+Ferns.
 This is literally what it sounds like: ferns of insanely large proportions growing up out of a wood “trunk”.
 Now I may live in the PNW and be blessed with giant ferns around me at all times, especially when I go hiking in the Cascades, but tree ferns are another level.
-Indoors these friends get 5-10 feet tall and 6 feet wide but in the wild they can reach heights of 40+ feet while coming from a variety of climates all over the world.
-So why do you need them in your house?
-Well you are probably already obsessed with the beautiful look and feel of fern fronds, and you probably love and want a statement plant for your home, and who doesn’t want that jungle feel in their home?
+Indoors these friends get 5-10 feet tall with fronds of 6 feet wide but in the wild they can reach heights of 40+ feet while coming from a variety of climates all over the world.

 Types of Tree Fern

-1. Australia Tree Fern (cyathea cooperii) - is probably the most common tree fern for indoor use and it can grow quite large.
+1. Australia Lacy Tree Fern (cyathea cooperii) - is probably the most common tree fern for indoor use and it can grow quite large.
 It has little hairs over its feather-like fronds that are sometimes called “crosiers” as they look like the staffs used by bishops.
 However, be aware that these little hairs can irritate your skin.
 I recommend this tree fern if you are looking for an airy, textured feel.

 2. Tasmanian Tree Fern (dicksonia antarctica) - This tree fern has a sturdy trunk and a large frond spread (up to 6-12 feet) but it is slow-growing so you don’t have to worry quite yet!
 The trunk is excellent for other ferns, orchids, and mosses to grow on which makes this option great for your patio.